freva-org/freva-nextgen/docs/source/developers/zarr.rst

    :<json boolean public: Boolean indicating whether or not the zarr store that should
                  be created will be anonymously available.
    :<json integer ttl_seconds: How long should a pulic URL should remain valid, in seconds.
+   :<json string access_pattern: Optimise the chunk sizes for those access pattern,
+                          default: `map`, choose from `map`, `time_series`.

+   :<json integer query map_primary_chunksize: If access pattern is `map` set the chunk sizes
+                                 of the primary axis (e.g time).
+   :<json boolean reload: Force a server-side cache refresh.
+By default,
+                  data store requests are cached to improve performance.
+                  Set to ``true`` to bypass the cache and fetch fresh data :<json float chunk_size: Target chunk size in megabytes.
    :<json string aggregate: The string indicating how the aggregation should be done:
         - null/omit: Do not aggregate data (default)
         - "auto": let the system choose if the datasets should be concatenated or mereged.